 If any notes are taken by a Commission member, the notes identified by the modeling organization as trade secret shall be placed in a sealed envelope marked “Confidential” with the date, time, and Commission member’s signature across the seal.
 The notes shall be kept by the modeling organization and returned to the Commission member during the closed meeting to discuss trade secrets.
 At the conclusion of the closed meeting, all notes shall be returned to the modeling organization.

-It should also be noted that the job of the Professional Team while on-site is to review the model rather than to educate Commission members.
+It should also be noted that the job of the Professional Team while on-site is to review the hurricane or flood model rather than to educate Commission members.
 The education of Commission members by the Professional Team is better accomplished in other settings.

-Commission members shall refrain from discussing the model among themselves while on-site and shall be mindful of the requirements of the public meeting laws of Florida.
+Commission members shall refrain from discussing the hurricane or flood model among themselves while on-site and shall be mindful of the requirements of the public meeting laws of Florida.
 Since Professional Team members have signed contracts with the SBA that contain a confidentiality clause accepted by each modeling organization and are prohibited from discussing such proprietary information, Commission members cannot be included in any activities, meetings, or deliberations of the Professional Team.

-Trade Secret Documents for Review On-Site by Commission Members: The Professional Team reviews the Audit section of the Report of Activities while on-site, and a Commission member may have additional questions or prefer a more in-depth discussion about a particular audit item.
-In order for the modeling organization to have the necessary personnel and documents available, Commission member(s) shall identify the items from the Audit section of the Report of Activities that they are particularly interested in reviewing on-site.
-Each Commission member may create a prioritized list of items that should be provided to SBA staff no later than the Commission meeting to review modeling organization submissions.
+Trade Secret Documents for Review On-Site by Commission Members: The Professional Team reviews the Audit sections of the Hurricane Standards Report of Activities and the Flood Standards Report of Activities while on-site, and a Commission member may have additional questions or prefer a more in-depth discussion about a particular audit item.
+In order for the modeling organization to have the necessary personnel and documents available, Commission member(s) shall identify the items from the Audit section of the Hurricane Standards Report of Activities or from the Audit section of the Flood Standards Report of Activities that they are particularly interested in reviewing on-site.
+Each Commission member may create a prioritized list of items that should be provided to SBA staff no later than the Commission meeting to review modeling organization hurricane model or flood model submissions.
 The list will be provided to the modeling organization with the Professional Team pre-visit letter, in preparation for the member’s on-site visit.

-All items included in the Audit section are of equal importance since all are required for verification of the standards.
+All items included in the Audit sections are of equal importance since all are required for verification of the hurricane and flood standards.
 Because the time required to review the different audit items will vary, Commission members should prioritize the items they request to review based upon their expertise and interest.
 Due to time constraints, it will be the responsibility of the member(s) to allocate their time accordingly while on-site.

-Documents Containing Trade Secrets Used in the Design and Construction of Hurricane Loss Models
+Documents Containing Trade Secrets Used in the Design and Construction of Hurricane and Flood Models

-Material Containing Potential Model Trade Secrets to be Visually Displayed or Discussed during Closed Meetings (Trade Secret Items): The Commission may develop a Trade Secret List of information, documents, and presentation materials that contain potential trade secrets used in the design or construction of the hurricane loss model that the Commission wants to review during the closed portion of the Commission meeting to review models for acceptability in addition to the trade secret items identified in the Report of Activities.
+Material Containing Potential Hurricane or Flood Model Trade Secrets to be Visually Displayed or Discussed during Closed Meetings (Trade Secret Items): The Commission may develop a Trade Secret List of information, documents, and presentation materials that contain potential trade secrets used in the design or construction of the hurricane or flood model that the Commission wants to review during the closed portion of the Commission meeting to review hurricane or flood models for acceptability in addition to the trade secret items identified in the Hurricane Standards Report of Activities and the Flood Standards Report of Activities.

 The trade secret material shown to the Commission shall be under the control of the modeling organization.
 This information, by law, shall be confidential and exempt from the State’s public records requirements.

-Closed Meetings for the Purpose of Discussing Trade Secrets Used in the Design and Construction of Hurricane Loss Models
+Closed Meetings for the Purpose of Discussing Trade Secrets Used in the Design and Construction of Hurricane or Flood Models